 Shollng Infant School meets statutory requirements in relation to Disclosure & Barring Service – all staff and volunteers who work at Sholing Infant School who meet the ‘regulated activity test’ (Freedoms Act 2012) are required to undergo an enhanced DBS check prior to employment.

 The governing body has ultimate responsibility for Safeguarding issues.
 Operationally, this responsibility is delegated to the Head Teacher, who leads on policy issues in relation to the safeguarding of children and adults at risk across Sholing Infant School.
 In her absence the Deputy Headteacher takes on this role.
-They are clear about their role and have sufficient time and receive relevant support, and training, which includes close contact with outside agencies including Children’s Services, the Local Safeguarding Children’s Board and relevant health care organisations.
+They are clear about their role and have sufficient time and receive relevant support, and training, which includes close contact with outside agencies including Children’s Services, the Local Safeguarding Children’s Partnership and relevant health care organisations.
 In the absence of both the Headteacher and Deputy Headteacher another Level 3 DSL trained member of SLT will be identified as the DSL for that period.

 All school staff and volunteers undertake relevant safeguarding training upon starting in the school and receive annual updates as appropriate.